Democrats renew vote-by-mail push as virus upends elections

-The discord underscored that a long-running partisan battle over voting procedure restrictions looms as a major conflict this election year, even amid worries that the virus’ continued threat could make in-person balloting hazardous.
+The discord underscored that a partisan battle over voting restrictions could complicate Congress’ next attempt to prop up the stalled economy and deluged health care providers.

+The virus’ continued threat has prompted worries that in-person balloting could be hazardous.
+Residents of much of the country are under orders to stay home and avoid crowds to slow the disease’s spread.

+“Why should we be saying to people, ‘Stand in line for hours,’ when we don’t even want you leaving the house?”
+Pelosi told reporters.

-Democrats also want to send states additional money to help them expand their voting systems as officials around the country try figuring out how to adapt to the pandemic’s threat.
-Although Pelosi did not specify a figure in a conference call with reporters Thursday, she’d suggested $2 billion in a phone call this week with House Democrats, according to a Democratic aide who described the conversation on condition of anonymity.
+Democrats also want extended registration periods and additional money to help states expand voting systems.
+Pelosi didn’t specify an amount to reporters Thursday, but suggested $2 billion in a conference call this week with House Democrats, said a Democratic aide who described the conversation on condition of anonymity.

-“Why should we be saying to people, ‘Stand in line for hours,’ when we don’t even want you leaving the house?” she told reporters.

-In a separate conference call, McCarthy said he saw no reason for election law changes now.
+In a separate call, McCarthy told reporters he saw no reason to change election law now.
 Citing the widespread illness, death and unemployment stemming from the virus, he accused Pelosi of trying to leverage the pandemic to advance her party’s agenda.

 “You want to hold a bill up because you want to change election law in November, that somehow you think that gives you benefit?
 That’s disgusting,” he said.